axelcedercreutz/backend-posthog-demo/README.md

 # POC of backend enpoints for backend-only implementation of Posthog

-This repository is a POC for setting up an backend-only implementation of PostHog for analytics.
+This repository is a POC for setting up an backend-only implementation of PostHog for website and product analytics.
-The implementation utilizes HTTP-only Cookies to store the user ID, organization ID & project ID to be stored over sessions.
+The implementation utilizes HTTP-only Cookies to store the user ID, organization ID & project ID to be stored over sessions and sent from the server to the client and back with the requests & responses.

 ## Getting Started